 Ketamine-assisted psychotherapy is an exciting innovation in mental health care, but because it is still new, it is presently still an uninsured medical service.
 Unless you have a private insurance provider or other provider to pay for ketamine-assisted psychotherapy, you will need to pay out of pocket as it is presently an uninsured service.
-The price of the full program is currently $4950.
-This includes the cost for all facilities, equipment, screening, medical visits, treatment and psychotherapy sessions.
+The price of the full program is currently under $4700.
+This includes the cost for all facilities, equipment, screening, medical visits, treatment and psychotherapy sessions but not the ketamine prescription itself.
 If you have an insurance provider you may be able to claim some portion of the individual psychotherapy sessions, depending on your insurance plan.
 We will provide you with a detailed breakdown of the costs for each aspect of the service should you require it for any additional insurance coverage you may have.

 What is ketamine?

 Ketamine is a synthetic pharmaceutical compound classified as a dissociative anesthetic.
 It is a widely used medication and is on the World Health Organization’s List of Essential Medicines.
 It was developed in 1963, approved for use in 1970, and adopted by many jurisdictions because of its rapid onset, proven safety, and short duration of action.